Jerdal-F/TacticalRMM-Manager/README.md

 ## Support

-**Limited Features & No Official Support:**
-This app is provided as-is with limited features.
-There is no dedicated support channel available.
-If you encounter issues or have suggestions, please feel free to create an issue on this GitHub repository.
+For questions and support, please open an issue on this GitHub repository.